Rodents make up a remarkable 40 percent of the total population of mammals on the planet.

 When the droppings dried, they started to crumble.
 The net effect of this process was for dust from the crumbled droppings to become airborne.
 When they activated the HVAC system, it dispersed dust containing the virus throughout the business premises.

 In short speed, employees and patrons of the business inhaled the droppings dust containing the virus.

 Ultimately, an employee and two patrons contracted hantavirus.

-One of these individuals ended up contracting a very serious illness known as hantavirus pulmonary syndrome.
+One of these individuals ended up contracting a severe illness known as hantavirus pulmonary syndrome.

-About 30 percent of the individuals who suffer hantavirus pulmonary syndrome die from the condition, which was what happened in this case study.
+About 30 percent of the individuals who suffer hantavirus pulmonary syndrome die from the condition, which happened in this case study.

 They based their claim for damages for the death of their loved one on a contention that the business failed to properly protect patrons of the business from exposure to rodent feces.